turbomarko/turbo-drf/README.md

 ## "Your Stuff"

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.

-## Releases

-Need a stable release?
-You can find them at https://github.com/turbomarko/turbo-drf/releases

 ### Submit a Pull Request